Sen. Jeff Flake: White House 'Chaos' Hurts 'Our Standing In The World'

 “We have taken our ‘institutions conducive to freedom’ ... for granted as we have engaged in one of the more reckless periods of politics in our history,” he added.

 Still, Flake’s words appear to speak louder than his actions.
-Despite expressing “concern” over Trump’s push for trade protectionism, Flake voted to confirm the president’s nominee for U.S. trade representative ― a man both Sen. John McCain (R-Ariz.) and Sen. Chuck Grassley (R-Iowa) voted against because of his “alarming” skepticism over NAFTA.
+Despite expressing “concern” over Trump’s push for trade protectionism, Flake voted to confirm the president’s nominee for U.S. trade representative ― a man both Sen. John McCain (R-Ariz.) and Sen. Ben Sasse (R-Neb.) voted against because of his “alarming” skepticism over NAFTA.

 Business Insider’s Josh Barro published a piece on Monday in which he slammed Flake for “falling down on the job.”

-Note: CORRECTION: A pervious of this article incorrectly stated that Sen. Chuck Grassley (R-Iowa) voted against Trump’s nominee for U.S. trade representative.
-Grassley voted in favor of the nominee.
-Sen. Ben Sasse (R-Neb.) did not.